Szybet/niAudio/pcb-board/final/notes.md

 - IC for usb hub is stupid and expensive - requires 3.3V, and only 1.1 USB compatible.
 FE1.1S Would be better

 #### Should have looked at the example schematic a bit more.

+## Update:
+- Resistor labeled as 5K above AP9101CK ( to which a jumper goes ) should be 3.3K to avoid sensitive over current protection